 Criteria JORC Code explanation Commentary Sampling techniques Nature and quality of sampling (e.g. cut channels, random chips, or specific specialised industry standard measurement tools appropriate to the minerals under investigation, such as down hole gamma sondes, or handheld XRF instruments, etc.).
 These examples should not be taken as limiting the broad meaning of sampling.
 Include reference to measures taken to ensure sample representivity and the appropriate calibration of any measurement tools or systems used.
 Aspects of the determination of mineralisation that are Material to the Public Report.
 In cases where 'industry standard' work has been done this would be relatively simple (e.g. 'reverse circulation drilling was used to obtain 1 m samples from which 3 kg was pulverised to produce a 30 g charge for fire assay').
 In other cases more explanation may be required, such as where there is coarse gold that has inherent sampling problems.
 Unusual commodities or mineralisation types (e.g. submarine nodules) may warrant disclosure of detailed information.
-Samples are core from diamond drilling of PQ and HQ size.
+Surface Sampling The samples were channel samples, sampled by hand using geo-picks along 2m intervals after soil, vegetation and debris had been cleared away with shovels.
+Samples were air-dried before being sent to Intertek, where gold fire assays were performed using a 50g charge.
+The sample pulps were assayed for a 34-element suite using a 4-acid digest followed by OES and MS analysis.
+Drilling Samples are core from diamond drilling of PQ and HQ size.
 Core is sampled in 2m intervals away from the ore zone or to lithological contacts, whichever is shorter.
 In mineralised areas core is sampled in 1m lengths or to lithological contacts.
 Samples are flown to Intertek in Lae where they are dried and crushed to 95% passing 3mm.
 The crushed sample is then pulverised and a 50g charge is taken for gold analysis by fire assay.
 A 50g pulp from each sample is flown to Townsville where they are analysed using Intertek's Four Acid 33 Element package.
 An OES finish is provided for Ag, Pb, Zn and Cu values that report over-range assays.
 Drilling techniques • Drill type (e.g. core, reverse circulation, open-hole hammer, rotary air blast, auger, Bangka, sonic, etc.) and details (e.g. core diameter, triple or standard tube, depth of diamond tails, face-sampling bit or other type, whether core is oriented and if so, by what method, etc.). • PQ and HQ triple-tube diamond drilling.
 All core is oriented using a Reflex digital orientation tool.
 Drill sample recovery Method of recording and assessing core and chip sample recoveries and results assessed.
 Measures taken to maximise sample recovery and ensure representative nature of the samples.
-Whether a relationship exists between sample recovery and grade and whether sample bias may have occurred due to preferential loss/gain Core recovery is measured as the difference between core recovered in a drill run and the down-hole run shown on the driller's core blocks.
+Whether a relationship exists between sample recovery and grade and whether sample bias may have occurred due to Core recovery is measured as the difference between core recovered in a drill run and the down-hole run shown on the driller's core blocks.
 The driller modifies drilling pressure to optimise core recovery as much as possible, particularly in areas of softer lithologies.
-There is no observed relationship or bias between sample recovery and grade.